Skip Navigation

 Water use is billed at different rates depending on the amount of water used.
 The threshold is the point in usage when the water rate changes.
 Thresholds mark the level of usage where one water rate tier ends, and another begins.

-Effective Jan.
-1, 2023, all single-family residential customers will receive the same volume of water in each rate tier as customers with 5/8" meters, regardless of their meter size.
+All single-family residential customers receive the same volume of water in each rate tier, regardless of their meter size.
+This Service Rule ensures all residential customers pay the same amount for each gallon they use.

 Thresholds are computed based on a daily threshold amount and the number of days in the billing period.
 Your meter records your usage in thousands of gallons.
 Your bill shows how much water you used in thousands of gallons for each threshold rate.